MonkeysWithPie/pingcremental/README.md

 3. `OWNER_ID` - the discord snowflake of the owner user of the bot. technically optional, but some functionality will be disabled or work incorrectly.

-4. `TEST_ENV` - when set to "true", will enable special commands that **anyone can use to modify their profile freely**.
+4. `BETA_TEST` - when set to "true", gives all players 100 APT always so they can test faster.

 ### running